 But what do you do with your old appliances?
 They can’t go to the local municipal garbage centre, and they don’t get recycled the same way as an old newspaper.
 Plus, many of them contain batteries and fluids that can’t (or shouldn’t) end up at the dump, because they’ll leak out of the appliance in question over time or with damage and could end up seeping into the soil or watershed.

 How to recycle your old appliances

 The process is simple.
-When your new appliance from the online Best Buy store gets delivered, you’ll need to schedule a delivery date.
-Then, simply add on a scheduled recycling pickup for the same day, so you won’t have duplicate appliances lying around for too long and you won’t be left totally appliance-less for days, either.
+When you order a new appliance online at Best Buy, you’ll need to schedule a delivery date.
+At that time, simply add on a scheduled recycling pickup for the same day, so you won’t have duplicate appliances lying around for too long and you won’t be left totally appliance-less for days, either.

 It’s important to book ahead, because the folks that will be delivering your new appliances will be picking up your old ones at the same time, and they need to ensure that they’ll have enough space on the truck for your old ones.
 Not all appliances are the same size, so if (for instance) you’re downsizing a large chest freezer for a new, energy efficient one, they might not be able to accommodate it if you haven’t booked ahead!

 When it comes time to change out your appliances, make sure your old appliances are disconnected, fully emptied, and safe to transport.
 (In other words, make sure they’re unplugged, empty, and free of infestation.)

 Responsible appliance recycling is important because it helps protect the environment.
 Appliance materials like metals, for instance, are a reusable resource–as long as that waste is diverted before it reaches the local dump.
 If you’re disposing of your appliances en masse at a junkyard or city dump, those materials can’t be reused.
 (And on top of that, they may not even accept them, depending on local bylaws!)